jayeshp19/phidata/README.md

 > Tell me more about the project and the key files

 The agent reads your workspace and answers grounded in what it actually finds.
-Try a follow-up like "create a NOTES.md with three key takeaways".
-The run pauses for your approval before the file is written, since `write_file` is a confirm-required tool by default.
+Try a follow-up like "create a NOTES.md with three key takeaways."
+The run pauses for your approval before the file is written, since `write` is in the confirm list.

 https://github.com/user-attachments/assets/adb38f55-1d9d-463e-8ca9-966bb6bdc37a

-### AgentOS Features
+## AgentOS features

 - [**Production API**](https://docs.agno.com/runtime/serve-as-api).
 50+ endpoints with SSE and websockets to build your product on.
 - [**Storage**](https://docs.agno.com/runtime/storage).
 Sessions, memory, knowledge, and traces in your own database.